xdtianyu/scripts/net/cm/README.md

 This will fetch `http://download.cyanogenmod.org/` and download `*.zip` `*.img` and check their `sha1`.
 Then upload it to baiduyun.

 The default download directory is `/var/cyanogenmod`, and the default upload directory is `/YOUR_APP_DIR/cm/DEVICE`.
 Log file is saved in `/var/cyanogenmod/DEVICE/log/DEVICE.log`.
+Files have been uploaded is recorded in `/root/cm/cm.json`, file exists in `cm.json` will not download again.
+The script check only the last 50 builds, after all uploads are done, it will sleep for 60s and then check again.

 **Generate device list**